mo1ein/dorimori/README.md

 ## Dori Mori Pori
-This project is an interview task related to vector search for the Dori Mori Pori interview.
+This project is an interview task related to vector search for the [Dori](https://dori.style/) interview.
 ### Description
 The objective of this project is to develop an application that encodes data and saves it to a vector database (such as Qdrant).
 The backend system receives queries from users, encodes them, and finds similar items in the database.
 Additionally, a frontend page is provided to display the images.
 The project also includes a data pipeline for processing the data in batches.
 The dataset used in this project is located in the `products.json` file.